castelao/seabird/README.rst

 The variables names were based on the `pcmdi standard name table`

+If PyCNV don't fail with your .cnv files, send me a sample (just one .cnv) and I'll fix to run it.
+The SeaBird changed the format several times along the time, so I need to see what you have, to adjust PyCNV to work with it.

 .. _`PyCNV Wiki`: http://pycnv.castelao.net
 .. _`Seasoft`: http://www.seabird.com/pdf_documents/manuals/Seasoft_4.249Rev05-02.pdf
 .. _`pcmdi standard name table`: http://cf-pcmdi.llnl.gov/documents/cf-standard-names/standard-name-table/19/cf-standard-name-table.html